Princeville, Hawaii

-Princeville is a 9000 acre unincorporated area mostly consisting of master-planned homes and condos on the north shore of the island of Kauai in Kauai County, Hawaii, United States.
-The population was 2,158 at the 2010 census, up from 1,698 at the 2000 census.
+Princeville is a 9000 acre unincorporated area mostly consisting of master-planned homes and condos on the north shore of the island of Kauaʻi in Kauaʻi County, Hawaii, United States.
+As of the 2020 census, Princeville had a population of 2,157.

 Geography

 Princeville is bordered to the east by Kalihiwai, to the west by Hanalei, and to the north by the Pacific Ocean.
 It is the northernmost settlement in the state of Hawaii.
 For statistical purposes, the United States Census Bureau has defined Princeville as a census-designated place (CDP).
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.

 According to the United States Census Bureau, the Princeville CDP has a total area of 6.4 km2, of which 6.2 km2 are land and 0.2 km2, or 2.60%, are water.

+Climate

+The climate of Princeville is a tropical rainforest climate (Köppen: Af.)
+It is not equatorial.